docker/buildx/README.md

 You can also download the latest binary from the [GitHub releases page](https://github.com/docker/buildx/releases/latest).

+Release checksums are split by platform.
+Use `checksums.txt` for Linux and other release artifacts, and `checksums-signed.txt` for the final macOS and Windows binaries.
+The latter contains checksums of the signed binaries; the checksum file itself is not cryptographically signed.

+macOS and Windows binaries are signed after the public build workflow and replace the original release assets.
+Signing modifies the binaries and changes their checksums.
+As a result, the subject checksum in a macOS or Windows `.provenance.json` file describes the binary before signing and does not match the final downloadable binary.
+SLSA provenance for the final signed binaries is not currently published.

+Use the checksums to verify the downloaded bytes.
+To verify the publisher and authenticity of a macOS or Windows binary, also verify its Apple code signature and notarization or its Windows Authenticode signature, respectively.

 Rename the relevant binary and copy it to the destination matching your OS:

 | OS      | Binary name         | Destination folder                  |